rishithareddye/clipboard/README.md

   }
 }
 ```
-can use some authentication to keep it secure.
+can use some authentication to keep it secure